sujataathshere/JavaScript_Tutorials/Chapter6/DOM_Part1.md

 - document.querySelectorAll("myId / myClass / tag")

 ## Properties
-1. tagName :
+1. tagName : returns tag for element nodes
-2. innerText :
+2. innerText : returns the "text content" of the element & all its children
-3. innerHTML :
+3. innerHTML : returns the "plain text or HTML contents" in the element
-4. textContent :
+4. textContent : returns textual content even for hidden elements

 ## DOM Tree
 1. text Node
 2. comment Node
 3. element Node

-### Properties
+## Properties
 1. firstChild
 2. lastChild
 3. children